 5. being in the woods, in the dark, with a polar bear wearing a Scream mask

 5 things that make me hopeful…

 1. there are way more good people out there, than there are bad

 4. there will always be something to laugh at and someone to laugh with

 5. i will find better things to do with my time than write a bunch of stupid lists

 Mark is my other half and usual travel companion.
-He is known to not be keen on the effort involved in travel, but by the end of most trips, he usually doesn’t want to leave and suggests moving there!
+He is known to not be keen on the effort involved in travel, but by the end of most trips, he usually doesn’t want to leave and suggests moving there permanently!

-His many talents include music writing and production (http://markhatter.co.uk/) as well as scuba diving.
+His many talents include music writing and music production (http://markhatter.co.uk/) He also loves scuba diving and snooker.